DavidBert/N7-techno-IA/docs/cloud_computing.md

 ## Training on cloud instances
 You now have everything to run your code on a cloud instance.
 Since we do not have access to free cloud computing ressources in this class, we will use Google Colab to run the code.

 Comit and push your code to your GitHub repository.
-Go to the following Google Colab notebook and modify the first cell to use your own GitHub repository.
+Go to the following [Google Colab notebook](https://colab.research.google.com/github/DavidBert/N7-techno-IA/blob/master/code/developpement/Cloud_computing.ipynb) and modify the first cell to use your own GitHub repository.

-Do not forget to add the following lines in the ```colorize.py``` file within Colab to enable the tensorboard compatibility with Colab.
+To enable the tensorboard compatibility with Colab and Pytorch you need to add the following lines in the ```colorize.py```.

 ```python
 import tensorflow as tf